Free the droids now!

 "It's too old, we didn't get any undamaged support."

-"Who knows, maybe you should look through my books, let me dig around, it might be useful for your next research in history.
+"Who knows, maybe you should look through my books, let me dig around, it might be useful for your next research project in history.
 You might find clues that show how the android uprising goes back millennia, you know... stories about golem, homunculus..."

 "OMG that would be so cool.
 Can you really do that?"